Malone, New York: History

 Malone was incorporated as a village in 1853 when it reached a population of 2,039.
 It served as a staging point for one arm of the 1866 and 1870 Fenian raids of Canada, which took place at many points along the Canada–United States border.
 The Fenian Brotherhood (Fenians) attempted to capture Canada to end British rule of Ireland.

 Laura Ingalls Wilder wrote the book Farmer Boy about Almanzo Wilder, who attended Franklin Academy here.
 The school is now the site of the Malone Middle School, and the Wilder Homestead is a historical site that lies about 5 mi east of the village of Malone in the town of Burke.
 The First Congregational Church, likely the one mentioned in Farmer Boy, was the first Christian congregation founded and the first church building built in Franklin County.
 There is anecdotal evidence that the second church building (1852–1883) was one of the final stops in the Underground Railroad.
 A tunnel for the persons seeking freedom can still be found in the church's basement.

 In 1935, Dutch Schultz had his tax evasion trial moved from Manhattan to Malone.
 After a media-saturated trial before a Malone-area jury, he was acquitted.
 In 1998, the village suffered a natural disaster as part of the North American Ice Storm of 1998.
 On November 6, 2012, a proposal to dissolve the village into the surrounding town of Malone was defeated by a 2-to-1 margin, with village residents voting 1,117–562 to keep the village intact.

 In addition to the First Congregational Church and Wilder Homestead, the Horton Gristmill, Anselm Lincoln House, Malone Armory, Malone Freight Depot, Paddock Building, and United States Post Office are listed on the National Register of Historic Places.

 Economy

 Primarily a farming community, Malone is surrounded by dairy farms and potato producers, and was previously known for growing hops.

 The New York Central and Rutland Railroads once had major switching and maintenance yards here.

 Products manufactured in Malone included Sno-Pruf waterproofer for boots, woolen winter wear produced by Ballard Mill, and Sioux-Mocs slippers.
 Malone became known as the snowmobile capital of the United States when a local farm equipment dealer agreed to become the exclusive distributor for Bombardier Recreational Products east of the Mississippi.

 A number of prisons have been built in the vicinity, becoming major employers.

-The latest economic controversy to impact the community is the advent of significant wind farms in the region.
-Several decades ago, local farmers staged protests against the eminent domain-backed incursion of 765 MW transmission lines that crossed their pastures to bring Saint Lawrence Seaway power through Northern New York to downstate urban users.

 Tourism is a major economic contributor, with Titus Mountain 6 mi south of the village drawing skiers, and the 36-hole Robert Trent Jones-designed Malone Golf Club drawing golfers from Montreal, Quebec.